wiloon/blog/content/post/archive-1/2013-04-19-移动sqlserver数据文件到其它位置.md

             NOTE: If the database that you are moving has more then one data file or log file, specify the files in comma-delimited list in the sp_attach_db stored procedure step.

               Re-attach the database.
-Point to the files in the new location <ul>
+Point to the files in the new location

                   Use Master